7 Household Items That Should Never Be Flushed Down the Toilet

 | Paper towels | Less likely to deteriorate quickly once wet, easily causing blockages unlike with toilet paper. |

-There is no need to worry, most "flushable" wipes do not necessarily break down quickly and can lead to clogs in your pipes.
+Many "flushable" wipes don’t actually break down easily and can lead to clogs in your pipes.

 Do I have to use baby wipes to flush them down the toilet?

-No. Baby wipes shouldn’t be flushed into the toilet because they don’t dissolve easily and can cause blockages.
+No. Baby wipes should never be flushed into the toilet since they are not able to dissolve quickly and could cause blockages.

-No. Paper towels are more dense than toilet paper and aren’t broken down as easily, leading to the possibility of clogging in your plumbing system.
+No. Paper towels are more dense than toilet paper, and they don’t break down with the same ease, resulting in potential clogs in the plumbing system.

-What happens to medications?
-Can I flush them down the toilet?
+What are the implications of medications?
+Can I flush those down the toilet?

-If you find yourself dealing with an unblocking drain Do not hesitate to call our professional plumbing assistance by calling Sydney Plumber Blocked Drains .
-We can help you unblock blocked drains as well as drain clearing CCTV drain inspection, and pipe relining services to make sure your home isn’t impacted by drain issues.
-Call us today for an appointment.
+If you’re faced with blockage of your drain Do not hesitate to call our professional plumbing assistance at Sydney Plumber Blocked Drains .
+We can help you unblock blocked drains and drain clearing CCTV drain inspection as well as pipe relining services to make sure your home remains free from plumbing issues.
+Call us today to schedule an appointment.

 Additional Information